msg-CareerPaths/aws-devops-training/chapters/310-using-ecs.md

 Replace bare EC2s with ECS
 - Adjust the IaC stack to replace the ASG and EC2 instances with (note that for CDK, you can directly use the ApplicationLoadBalancedEc2Service higher-order construct):
   - An EC2-backed ECS cluster.
 Make sure that the EC2 instance(s) have the [ecsInstanceRole](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/instance_IAM_role.html) role attached to them, such that they can pull images from ECR.
-  - The cluster must have at least 1 ECS-optimized Amazon Linux2 EC2 instance beneath it.
+  - The cluster must have at least 1 ECS-optimized Amazon Linux2 EC2 instance beneath it, linked via an [ECS capacity provider](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/asg-capacity-providers.html).
   - A task definition that defines the container, image tag, environment variables, the port (8080) that is exposed and the resources needed by the container (at least 0.5 vCPU and 768 RAM).
+Use the `host` [network mode](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/task-networking.html).
   - Store the DB password in a SSM Parameter or Secret Manager Secret (trial is just 30 days) and reference it inside the task definition (instead of hardcoding the password).
   - An ECS service that uses this task definition inside your ECS cluster.
 - Register the ECS service as the target for the existing ALB.